Other data privacy policies:

 As much as practicable, UP Diliman, its units and its offices shall adopt and utilize technologies that prevent personal data accessible online from being copied to a local machine.
 Preferably, there is automatic deletion of temporary files that may be stored on a local machine by its operating system.

 Preferably and as much as practicable, the saving of files to portable storage devices (such external hard disks, USB flash disks and optical disks) should be prohibited by UP offices.
 Drives and USB ports on local machines may also be disabled as a security measure.
 An allocated network drive shall always be preferred to saving files locally to a machine.
 In case there is a need to save in a local machine or a portable storage device, only UP People and not external parties may access such files.
 If there is a need to save files in portable storage devices, only official portable devices encrypted with technologies not falling below industry standards shall be used with the consent of the concerned Privacy Focal Person.

-BREACH AND SECURITY INCIDENTS
+Chapter V. BREACH AND SECURITY INCIDENTS

 The mitigation, management and resolution of Security Incidents and Personal Data Breaches requires the coordination of various UP People.
 All concerned should be vigilant in their responsibilities to enable an effective security incident management process.